FlippingLogic/flippinglogic.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student in both Zhejiang University and University of Illinois Urbana-Champaign.
+I am an undergraduate student at both Zhejiang University and the University of Illinois Urbana-Champaign.
+My interests lie in computer architecture and VLSI, and I look forward to exploring their interdisciplinary fields further.

 ## Education
 - B.E. in Electrical Engineering and Automation at Zhejiang University, China
   - Sep 2021 - Present
   - GPA: 3.85 / 4.00, Rank: 2 / 65
 - B.S. in Electrical Engineering at University of Illinois Urbana Champaign, USA
   - Aug 2021 - Present
   - GPA: 3.96 / 4.00, Major GPA: 3.97 / 4.00